checkout/frames-ios/README.md

 # Demo projects

-With the help of some of our amazing coleagues at Checkout, we have created some very simple demo applications that use our SDK and you should be able to run locally as soon as you cloned the repository (whether directly via git or with suggested Integration methods).
+We've worked with Product and Design to create simple demo applications that showcase our SDKs, that you'll be able to run locally as soon as you clone the repository (whether directly via git or with suggested integration methods).

 Our demo apps also test the supported integration methods (SPM, Cocoapods, Carthage), so if you're having any problems there, they should offer a working example.
 You will find them in the root of the repository, inside respective folders:
 - iOS Example Frame (Using Cocoapods distribution)